slu-openGIS/vacancy-data/README.md

 ### Support and Feedback
 If you have found a typo, omission, or have a suggestion, please check the [contribution guidelines](.github/CONTRIBUTING.md) guidelines before opening an issue.
 Please note that contributions to this project are governed by a [Contributor Code of Conduct](.github/CODE_OF_CONDUCT.md) and, for Saint Louis University community members, our various University policies.

 If you are interested in using our data, please note that it is released without warranty under a permissive [license](LICENSE) that does, however, require attribution.
-Citation information including a digital object identifier for the data, can be found via [Zenodo](https://zenodo.org/record/1214213).
-Please also see our policy on [support](.github/SUPPORT.md) for additional details.
+Citation information including a digital object identifier for the data, can be found via [Zenodo](https://zenodo.org/record/1241430).
+Please also cite our [original paper](https://dx.doi.org/10.17605/OSF.IO/BC7EH) and see our policy on [support](.github/SUPPORT.md) for additional details.

 ## About the *Urban Prairies* Project
 ### Project Description